simonmorley/homepage/README.md

 I've automated pretty much everything at all the companies I've worked at using Kubernetes mostly.

 Kubernetes, Google Cloud, CI (Jenkins, Circle, Cloud Builds, GH Actions), Cloudflare.

+For the production Kubernetes clusters I've run over the last 5 or so years, I've focused on self-healing services.
+By ensuring everything will recreate itself after deletion etc, I've managed to keep things running with little or no downtime.
+I started this approach after using the preemptable instances Google offer - machines that don't live for longer than 24 hours.

+Not only does this keep costs down, it *forces* you to build services that recover quickly.

+The most complicated deployment was to ensure the certificates for thousands of WiFi devices rotated.
+If they didn't, it was possible that they'd all go offline.
+I solved this using kubernetes, pubsub listeners, a bunch of python and letsencrypt.

 ## Crypto Development